dogagzm/SQL/02_assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...
+1- there are seperated smaller tables such as EmailAddress, StateProvince, AddressType...so on that will less leg work playing with data. easier to understand relationships and pull related information only.
+2- shematic zoning structure makes easier to give access/authorization to certain employees for selected tables.
 ```

 # Criteria